Frans B. M. de Waal

 Dr. de Waal received his Ph.D. in Biology and Zoology from Utrecht University, the Netherlands, in 1977.
 He completed his postdoctoral study of chimpanzees while associated with Utrecht University, in 1981, and moved the same year to the USA.
 He has been a National Academy of Sciences member since 2004, and a Royal Dutch Academy of Sciences member since 1993.
 Time featured him in 2007 as one of the World's One Hundred Most Influential People.
 He is also the Director of Living Links at the Yerkes National Primate Research Center.

 - PSYC 325 (BIOL 325): Primate Social Psychology

-Apart from being an active research unit, we also try to communicate the importance of primatological research to the general public, doing so both through the Living Links Center's website and via books for popular audiences (see Recent Publications).
+I am active communicating the importance of primatological research to the general public, doing so both through many lectures throughout the world and via books for popular audiences.

 Current Lab Members:

 - Dr. Christine Webb, Living Links Post-Doctoral Fellow